abdchau/rac-v-satellite-imagery/README.md

 ### Postprocessing

 The post_processing folder contains the code to make predictions and detect the best road segment to land on.
-Simply run the `make_predictions.ipynb` notebook, it contains everything necessary for postprocessing.
+Simply run the `make_predictions_*.ipynb` notebook, it contains everything necessary for postprocessing.
 Model weights to use must be specified in the notebook.

 ## Requirements